What is the value of a medical study when the science publication is owned by a multinational corporation?

 So the academic publishing world may not be perfect, and there’s reasons to be suspicious of anything you read – anywhere.
 The best advice is to do all the research you can, listen to the advice of experts, and try to understand what – if any – conflicts of interests may interfere with that advice.

-If you find something very interesting but hit a paywall, thanks to the money-minded model of academic publishers, you can usually get a free copy of the paper by looking up the authors and emailing them directly at their universities.
-It’s been my experience that most researchers are thrilled that anyone wants to read their work and have no problems sharing it.
+Sometimes you find something very interesting but hit a paywall, thanks to the money-minded model of an academic publication.
+If you do, then you can usually get a free copy of the paper.
+Just look up the authors and email them directly at their universities.
+It’s been my experience that most researchers are thrilled that anyone wants to read their work.
+Therefore, they have no problems sharing it.
 If you have the paper in hand, you can review the math and methodologies for yourself.
+Then, you don’t even need a science publication.